I-864 Joint Sponsor Requirements: Who Qualifies and What They Need to File

 If the primary petitioner's income is insufficient, the joint sponsor's I-864 acts as the qualifying financial evidence.
 If both forms are present and one independently satisfies the threshold, the requirement is met.

-The joint sponsorship obligation begins when the immigrant receives their green card and continues until one of these termination conditions is met: the immigrant becomes a U.S. citizen, the immigrant earns 40 qualifying work quarters, the immigrant permanently departs the U.S., or the immigrant dies.
+The joint sponsorship obligation begins when the immigrant receives their green card and continues until one of these termination conditions is met: the immigrant becomes a U.S. citizen, the immigrant earns 40 qualifying work quarters, the immigrant permanently departs the U.S., or the sponsor or immigrant dies.

 Navigating the I-864 involves tracking household sizes, income thresholds, asset calculations, and document formats across multiple filers — all while managing the rest of a green card application.
 The Financial Documentation & Proof of Funds Guide covers the complete I-864 filing workflow with field-by-field instructions, an income shortfall calculator, and asset documentation templates for joint sponsors.